 REF RISK (IF-THEN) BACKGROUND CAUSE-EFFECT Likelihood Impact Inherent Risk Rating MITIGATION/ CURRENT CONTROLS Likelihood Impact Residual Risk Rating FURTHER ACTION REQUIRED (INCLUDE TIMESCALES) RISK OWNER COMPLETI ON REVIEW DATE Risk No 5 Data / Information Vulnerability: The authority handles a large amount of personal and business data.
 Either through hacking or carelessness, security of the data could be compromised.
 Consequence: Breach of the 2018 Data Protection Act (DPA) and the General Data Protection Regulations leading to significant fines or/and intervention by the Information Commissioner's Office (ICO) Increased costs and legal implications Reputation damaged and loss of public confidence Risk of data held by the Council ends up in inappropriate hands.
 System loss.
 Generally effective to date, with no significant lapses since the introduction of the 2018 DPA.
-The work programme for the Information Governance Group, who oversees this risk, is comprehensive but has limited resource to progress the work. ндн MAJOR B1 Significant work was undertaken by the Council to ensure it was compliant in time for the introduction of the GDPR in May 2018.
+The work programme for the Information Governance Group, who oversees this risk, is comprehensive but has limited resource to progress the work. нідн MAJOR B1 Significant work was undertaken by the Council to ensure it was compliant in time for the introduction of the GDPR in May 2018.
 This included review of policy and procedures, staff and Member training and awareness, completing an information asset register/register of processing activities and reviewing security of data arrangements.
 The Council continues to have a designated Data Protection Officer in post and a system of data breach and subject access request monitoring in place.
 A recent audit on data retention and disposals has been completed which identified a number of actions.
 A Senior Information Risk Owner has been identified and an Information Governance Group (IGG) has been formed.
-In addition, an Information Asset Owner Group has been set up.
+In addition, an Information Asset Owner Group (IOAG) has been set up.
 The Information Governance Group has put together a draft work programme and other actions will be reviewed and monitored through this Information Governance Group.
 A review of the work programme took place by IGG in their meeting A Retention and Disposals Policy was launched Feb 2021.
 MEDIUM MODERATE C2 The IGG is working with the Information Asset Owner Group to embed understanding of the importance of information governance across the authority.
 The IGG Work Programme is being prioritised and the expectations of the Council managed.
-The Work Programme is subject to ongoing review undertaken by SIRO and Chief Auditor.
+The Work Programme is subject to ongoing review by SIRO and Chief Auditor.
 Cyber Security info graphic and eLearning completed in November 2021.
-A policy review will follow.
-Data Protection Infographic and eLearning.
-Use Litmos and plan for launch in January 2022.
-FOI infographic and eLearning- Use Litmos and plan for launch in February 2022 Executive Team training to take place in January 2022.
-The IAOG will be reminded of their responsibilities of implementing the Retention & Disposal Policy.
-Completed.
+A policy review will follow. policy subgroup chaired by the SIRO will be formed during Q4 21/22 Data Protection Infographic and eLearning.
+Use Litmos and plan for launch in February 2022.
+FOI infographic and eLearning-Use Litmos and plan for launch in March 2022 Executive Team Information Governance training to take place in March 2022.
+The IAOG reminded of their responsibilities of implementing the Retention & Disposal Policy.
 Audit to discuss Policy with service areas to ensure periods are appropriate.
-Completion by end of Q4 21/22 Transparency Code requirements to be circulated for timescales and owners/responsibilities to be agreed Service Director - Corporate Services (SIRO) Quarterly
+Completion by end of Q4 21/22.
+Discussions took place at the February 2022 IAOG meeting Transparency Code requirements to be circulated for timescales and owners/responsibilities to be agreed.
+Awaiting some responses.
+Service Director - Corporate Services (SIRO) Quarterly